red-blox/Red/docs/guide/events/declaring.md

 This is the most basic event in Red.
 Here we've declared an event which has no payload.
 The event name is gathered from the module name.

 ::: danger
-Make sure the module name is unique - modules with the same name will return the same event.
-If you need to create events without using module name, `Red.Event` has a second string argument that can be used to override the name of the event.
-These name overrides must still be unique.
+Make sure the event name is unique - using the same name multiple times will result in an error.
 :::

 ## Event Payloads